phrase/phrase-intellij/README.md

 ### Configuration

 The plugin relies on the [PhraseApp CLI client](https://github.com/phrase/phraseapp-client), i.e. it must be [installed](https://github.com/phrase/phraseapp-client#1-install) first.
 The client path (the location the binary is found at) must be specified in the *Tools -> PhraseApp* settings (or preferences on MacOS X) dialog.
-The dialog will try to determine the path using some heuristics, but it might be necessary to specify it manually.
+This dialog will try to determine the path using some heuristics, but it might be necessary to specify the path manually.

 Besides client path configuration each project needs a configuration, too.
-A basic configuration can be generated using the *Tools -> PhraseApp -> Create Config* dialog (it will pop up automatically if any action requiring the configuration is triggered).
+A basic configuration can be generated using the *Tools -> PhraseApp -> Create Config* dialog (it will pop up automatically if any action requiring the configuration is triggered, but it wasn't created yet).
 The following values must be specified:

 * The Access Token: This can be generated in [your account](https://phraseapp.com/settings/oauth_access_tokens) and must be specified here.
 * The project to use: After the Access Token was specified the project list will be updated.
 If there is no project in your account one can be generated automatically (named after the Android Studio project).